State College of Florida, Manatee–Sarasota: Neel Performing Arts Center

 The Samuel R. Neel Performing Arts Center located on SCF's Bradenton campus is an 830-seat auditorium built in 1966.
 Since then, State College of Florida's Neel Performing Arts Center has been the cultural center of Manatee and Sarasota county and the home of SCF's music program.
-The Elizabeth M. Eaton Memorial Pipe Organ, a 50-rank, 3-manual instrument built by master craftsman Charles McManis is situated on the stage of the performing arts center.
+The Elizabeth M. Eaton Memorial Pipe Organ, a 50-rank, 3-manual instrument built by master craftsman Charles McManis, is situated on the stage of the performing arts center.

 Howard Studio Theatre

 The David S. and Anne V. Howard Studio Theatre is a 116-seat performance center built in 2008 on State College of Florida's Bradenton campus.
 It is the home of Studio 84 Productions, the SCF student theatre company.
-The Howard Studio Theatre host a number of student performances throughout the semester as well as multiple performances by local and professional theatrical groups.
+The Howard Studio Theatre hosts a number of student performances throughout the semester as well as multiple performances by local and professional theatrical groups.

 Fine Art Gallery

-The Fine Art Gallery on the SCF Bradenton campus features exhibits made by students and faculty, as well as various installations by local and professional artist.
+The Fine Art Gallery on the SCF Bradenton campus features exhibits made by students and faculty, as well as various installations by local and professional artists.
 The galleries exhibits embrace critical issues and the connections between art, education, and culture.